August 9, 2021

 - Additional things

 I have also published several other tutorials that you might find useful:

 If you prefer video content, feel free to take a look at this tutorial on my Youtube channel.
 However, keep in mind that this blog post contains some additional tips (compared to the video).

 Note: this video was recorded when the feature was still called Exploration Report.
 And its location was a bit different.
 Nevertheless, all other features are still the same so don’t worry.
 Just go to Explore (instead of Analysis > Analysis Hub) and you’ll be good.

 #1.
 Main components

-To get started, log in to your Google Analytics 4 property click Analysis > Analysis Hub (on the left sidebar).
-Then select Exploration (or Blank).
-If you choose Exploration, you will see a sample report with some configuration.
+To get started, log in to your Google Analytics 4 property click Explore on the left sidebar.
+Then select Free Form (or Blank).
+If you choose Free Form, you will see a sample report with some configuration.
 And with Blank, well, you’ll get a blank piece of paper to start from scratch.

-The interface in the Analysis hub is split into 3 main parts/columns:
+The interface in the Explorations (previously known as Analysis Hub) is split into 3 main parts/columns:

 - Tab settings

 - The output (the report that you is generated based on your configuration)